rjain9/CompleteDevOpsPipeline/README.md

 generation of test cases for the API routes in server.js file of checkbox.io

 **Approach:**
-* Used the code for automation test generation that we had written in HW2.
-Using esprima we searched for any API calls in server.js.
-For each occurance we created a Javascript object, storing both its method and route.
-Each of those objects were then pushed to an array and passed to the test generator file.
-For test generation we created request for them assigning proper routes, methods and options.
-The data for options is created and stored in a test database.
-Also the options considered are such that they cover as much branches as possible.
-Istanbul-middleware is used to calculate the coverage for the test file.
-We were able to write 28 test cases, each convering different cases.
+* Used the code for automating test generation written in HW2.
+* Used esprima to search for any API calls in server.js.
+* Created a Javascript object, for each occurrence of API, to store both method and route.
+* Each of these objects is pushed to an array and passed to the test generator file.
+* Created request for assigning proper routes, methods and options, for test generation.
+* Data for options is created and stored in a test database.
+* Options considered are such that they cover as much branches as possible.
+* Istanbul-middleware is used to calculate the coverage for the test file.
+* 28 test cases were written, each covering different cases.

 **Coverage:**
 The Branch coverage obtained is about 75%.
 That is for all the files in routes directory.